Do Credit Pulls Lower My Score?

 If you’re going through the home buying process, but still shopping around for the right lender for you, avoid hard inquiries at all costs.
 You’ll want your credit to be as high as possible when you decide on your lender, and credit inquiries make up 10% of your credit score.

-It’s also important to sort out your mortgage shopping within a 14-day timeframe.
-If the inquiries are properly managed, the credit bureaus will acknowledge the first credit pull but will ignore each following check.
+It’s imperative to sort out your mortgage shopping within a 14-day timeframe.
+If the inquiries are correctly managed, the credit bureaus will acknowledge the first credit pull but ignore each following check.

+A: Although your score is a factor in the approval process, there are loan options for homebuyers at almost all credit scores.
 The truth is this, you might have more loan options than you think.
-Each person’s financial situation is different, so it’s important to speak with a Mortgage Advisor about your specific needs.
-However, PRM has multiple resources that can help get you started on your journey toward homeownership.
+Each person’s financial situation is different, so it’s essential to speak with a Mortgage Advisor about your specific needs.

 Q: Will my spouse’s credit score change my loan options?

 A: Consider a scenario in which the lender requires both parties’ income to meet the home loan requirements for repayment.
 In this case, both credit histories would affect your loan approval and terms.

 If you apply jointly and meet the loan standards, one spouse’s bad credit history could result in a higher interest rate.
 If there is sufficient income available from just the spouse with the higher credit score, this may result in a better rate**.
 It’s not uncommon for couples to later refinance once both scores are high enough.

 Q: How can I fix an error on my credit report before applying for a home loan?

 A: You can file a dispute with the credit reporting company and directly with the creditor, using the same supporting documentation.
 The CFPB has provided sample letters and instructions for how to submit a dispute.
 You can also request confirmation that the error has been removed from the consumer reporting agency.